trailofbits/manticore/README.md

 m.run()
 ```

-See the [examples](examples) directory and the [wiki](https://github.com/trailofbits/manticore/wiki) for more documentation and example scripts.
+See the [examples](examples) directory and the [wiki](https://github.com/trailofbits/manticore/wiki) for documentation, binaries to run the CLI on, and example scripts that use the API.